vmvargas/cs632/project/README.md

 To collect training data, the program captures a few seconds of video in which the user demonstrates each scene they want to recognize.

 For example, to train a classifier for smiling vs. frowning vs. silly faces - the user captures a few seconds of video of each pose.
-Then, the program extract frames from the video, use them to train an image classification model, and begin using it to classify images it receives from the webcam.
+Then, the program extract frames from the video, use them to train an image classification model and begin using it to classify images it receives from the webcam.

 Inspired by https://teachablemachine.withgoogle.com/